Roman–Sasanian War of 421–422: Conflict

 The commander-in-chief of the Roman army was Ardabur, who, incidentally, came from the Iranian tribe of the Alans.
 Ardabur needed to collect many troops for his campaign.
 Theodosius, therefore, allowed some Pannonian Ostrogoths to settle in Thracia, to defend the province from the Huns while the Thracian Roman troops were sent to the East.

 Ardabur sent Anatolius to Persarmenia, where he joined the rebels, while Ardabur entered Persian territory and devastated Arzanene.
 The general of the Sasanian army, Narses, engaged Ardabur in battle, but was defeated and forced to retreat.
 Narses planned to attack Mesopotamia, a Roman province that had been left unguarded, and moved there, but Ardabur foresaw his enemy's plan and intercepted him there.

 Ardabur received reinforcements and put the fortress of Nisibis under siege.
 Bahram allied with the Lakhmid Arabs of Alamundarus (Al-Mundhir I of Hirah), who, however, were dispersed by the Romans.
 In the meantime, the King of the Huns, Rua, had attacked the dioceses of Dacia and Thracia and had even menaced Constantinople; at the same time, a large Persian army moved towards Nisibis.
 To avoid a war on two fronts, Theodosius then recalled Ardabur.

 Siege of Theodosiopolis

-According to a Roman ecclesiastical source, the Sasanian besieged Theodosiopolis for 30 days, with thousands of soldiers and even siege engines (that the source calls helepolis).
+According to a Roman ecclesiastical source, the Sasanians besieged Theodosiopolis for 30 days, with thousands of soldiers and even siege engines (that the source calls helepolis).
 According to this source, the Romans did not try to aid the besieged, but the Sasanians were convinced to lift the siege when the bishop of the city, Eunomius, had a stone-thrower, named after Thomas the Apostle, kill a lesser king of the Sasanian army.

 Despite the evident religious theme of this account, the passage is important as it testifies to an unsuccessful Sasanian attack on Theodosiopolis.
 This could be the Theodosiopolis in Armenia, and in this case the siege should be dated to 421, while Narses was in Mesopotamia, or Theodosiopolis in Osroene, and in this case the attack should be dated after the Roman retreat from Nisibis.